B.A., Oberlin College; Certificate, The Royal Conservatory of The Hague; M.A., Ph.D., Duke University

 Professor of Music

-I am also interested in history, language, and literature.
-I enjoy speaking Italian, French, German, and Dutch, and have recently studied Latin--all languages that are essential to my archival and historical research.
-I am a member of the American Musicological Society and the Society for Seventeenth-Century Music, and Early Music America.
+Beyond music, my passions are in language, and literature.
+I enjoy speaking, reading, and translating Italian, French, German, and Dutch, and have recently studied Latin—all languages that are essential to my archival and historical research.
+Memberships include the International Musicological Society, the American Musicological Society, the Society for Seventeenth-Century Music, and Early Music America.
 I serve on the Corporation of the Boston Early Music Festival and on the Board of La Donna Musicale.

 Current research projects include a history of music at Wellesley College, and the reconstruction and history of the ten-stringed psaltery by Joachim of Fiore (circa 1135-March 30, 1202).

 -Desperate Measures: The Life and Music of Antonia Padoani Bembo (Cloth, 2006; Paper, 2013)